ProxeusApp/proxeus-core/README.md

 blockchain functionalities, enabling users to digitize and monetize their IP.

 ## Quick Start with docker
 The quickest way to try Proxeus is to use `docker-compose`.

-(If you are a developer and want to build the project form the source code follow the instructions in [Build all](docs/build_all.md))

 ### Install docker and docker-compose
 1. [Install Docker Engine](https://docs.docker.com/install/)